AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 ### 1. Read ARM-specific notes

 See [Cross-compiling GHC](building/cross-compiling) at the bottom.
 In particular, you need to install llvm version 3.0 or \>= 3.2.
+Version 3.0 definitely works.
+There may be outstanding issues with version 3.2.

 ### 2. Scripts